Off-Nominal/artemis-history/ROADMAP.md

 # Constellation Program — Roadmap

-> Forward-looking plan as of September 8, 2009
+> Forward-looking plan as of February 1, 2010

 ## Upcoming Milestones

-- **2010**: Space Shuttle retirement (confirmed regardless of outcome)
+- **2010**: Space Shuttle retirement
-- **TBD**: White House decision on future of Constellation and human spaceflight direction
+- **2011**: Begin commercial crew development for ISS access

-## Augustine Committee Options Presented
+- **2015**: Develop a new heavy-lift rocket (details TBD)

-1. Continue Constellation as-is (not feasible within current budget)
+- **2025**: Visit a near-Earth asteroid (proposed)
-2. Constellation with increased funding
+- **Mid-2030s**: Orbit Mars (proposed)

-3. Cancel Constellation, invest in commercial crew and technology
+## Uncertainty

-4. Various "Flexible Path" options to deep space destinations
+The administration has proposed canceling Constellation with no defined replacement program.
+Congress is expected to push back strongly.

 ## Long-Term Vision

-To be determined based on upcoming policy decisions.
+Transition to commercial crew for ISS, develop new heavy-lift capability, and pursue a "Flexible Path" to deep space.